rabadzhiyski/pm_tools/README.md

-# pm_tools - project management metrics
+# Project Management Metrics - pm_tools
 The tool calculates the most popular metrics in traditional/predictive project management (aka "Waterfall").
 All you need to do is to run it and after that call "Metrics()" with the respective inputs: **planned percent complete (float), budget (int), actual percent complete (float), actual cost (int).**

 ## Contents